-Log on to the Drexel One Portal at http://one.drexel.edu with your e-mail ID and password.
-(Go to www.drexel.edu/it to find out how to activate your e-mail account.)
+Log on to the Drexel One Portal with your e-mail ID and password.
+(Visit Drexel IT to find out how to activate your e-mail account.)

 - 1. Click on the "Academics" tab - 2.
 In the Registration Box, Click "Register for Courses" - 3.
 Select the term you are registering for - 4.
 Enter the CRN\ number(s) of the course(s) you are trying to register for